NationalSecurityAgency/timely/source/includes/_server.md

 timely.websocket.port | The port that will be used for processing web socket requests |
-timely.websocket.timeout | Number of seconds with no client ping response before closing subscription | 60 timely.websocket.subscription-lag | Number of seconds that subscriptions should lag to account for latency | 120 timely.meta-cache.expiration-minutes | Number of minutes after which unaccessed meta information will be purged from the meta cache | 60 timely.meta-cache.initial-capacity | Initial capacity of the meta cache | 2000 timely.meta-cache.max-capacity | Maximum capacity of the meta cache | 10000
+timely.websocket.timeout | Number of seconds with no client ping response before closing subscription | 60 timely.websocket.subscription-lag | Number of seconds that subscriptions should lag to account for latency | 120 timely.websocket.scanner-batch-size | Accumulo Scanner batch size | 5000
+timely.websocket.flush-interval-seconds | Time in seconds that Timely will send a batch of subscription responses to the client | 30 timely.websocket.scanner-read-ahead | Accumulo Scanner Readahead threshold | 1 timely.websocket.subscription-batch-size | Maximum number of metric responses in a batch sent back to the client | 1000 timely.meta-cache.expiration-minutes | Number of minutes after which unaccessed meta information will be purged from the meta cache | 60 timely.meta-cache.initial-capacity | Initial capacity of the meta cache | 2000 timely.meta-cache.max-capacity | Maximum capacity of the meta cache | 10000